Showing posts with label Compilations. Show all posts

 European Soccer Challenge

-The game is viewed overhead but the pitch always has a way to feel cramped and cluttered with too many players fumbling for the ball.
+The game is viewed overhead but the pitch always has a way of feeling cramped and cluttered with too many players fumbling for the ball.
 The action is sedate and feels like they're trying to run through a field of thick glue.
 I thought the game was much faster?
 Its speed reminded me of the ZX Spectrum game, Match Of The Day!

 I know, I know, I'm not a soccer fan so what do I know?
 Well, I partially enjoyed playing Team a while back because it had a large playing area and was fast.
 But this is one of the worst things I've ever played albeit with great sound effects.
 They think it's all over.
 Well, for European Soccer Challenge, it most definitely is.
 Don't bother.